Leeds North East: Boundaries

 Boundary changes implemented under the Fifth Periodic Review of Westminster constituencies which took effect at the 2010 general election — their final recommendations matched initial proposals — resulted in the seat comprising the City of Leeds wards of Alwoodley, Chapel Allerton, Moortown and Roundhay.
 By these changes, 2,100 electors out of 64,106 in the existing seat were removed to Elmet and Rothwell, while 3,875 were added from Leeds North West, 700 from Leeds Central, and 349 from Leeds East.
 As a result of the 2023 Periodic Review of Westminster constituencies the composition of the constituency which came into effect for the 2024 general election was unchanged, apart from very minor changes due to modifications to ward boundaries.

-Constituency profile

-This is a diverse constituency covering the northern half of the City of Leeds.
-It was once a Conservative stronghold, represented for thirty-one years by the senior Tory politician and former cabinet minister Keith Joseph that has since 1997 seen relatively strong Labour support as many large Victorian houses have gradually been converted into flats and multiple-occupancy homes, helping them gain the seat in 1997 for the first time since the 1950s, and have held on since.
-A year after Hamilton increased his majority in 2001, psephologists Simon Henig and Lewis Baston wrote that it was now possible to think of Labour winning Leeds North East in a general election which it lost.

-The Guardian described the seat in 2010 as:

-'Diverse Leeds seat including innercity, smart suburbs and farmland.'

-The seat stretches from the countryside around the Eccup reservoir to the north, through affluent residential suburbs such as Alwoodley, Roundhay, and Moortown, up-and-coming neighbourhoods popular with young professionals such as Chapel Allerton, down to deprived inner-city areas such as Chapeltown, the centre of Leeds' Afro-Caribbean community.